 Content Marketing Definition

-Content marketing is a method of marketing based on the creation of relevant content to the intended audience.
+Content marketing is a method of marketing based on the creation of relevant content for the intended audience.
 I will include a specific call-to-action—usually to attract and retain customers.
 Content marketing has proven to be effective in attracting prospects and customers on a consistent basis.

 Whether you want to improve your social media influence, build a loyal blog post audience or achieve any other marketing goal, you should use this checklist to help build and measure your efforts.